 Comparing & Contrasting Gantt Charts, PERT Charts & Network Diagrams

-It can be easy to confuse these three diagrams.
+It can be easy to confuse these three project management diagrams.
 They all work to help with schedules, and often do so in similar ways.
 But, for however much in common these three diagrams may have, there are distinct differences.

 Let’s compare the Gantt chart, which is the workhorse of project management, to the PERT chart and network diagram, which are both network-style graphics.
 We’ll take a look at what they do and don’t do, so you know which is most viable to helping your project.